BriefFiniteElementNet/BFE.Net.devdocs/docs/misc/isoparamcoord/index.rst

-Iso Parametric Coordination system of elements
+Iso Parametric Coordination System Of Elements
 ###############

 Apart from local and global coordination systems for elements, there is another system based on isoparametric formulation.